IntersectMBO/plutus/doc/plutus/tutorials/basic-apps.rst

    :start-after: BLOCK6
    :end-before: BLOCK7

-Note that the :hsobj:`Wallet.Emulator.Wallet.walletPubKeyHash` function and the :hsobj:`Wallet.Emulator.Wallet.Wallet` type are only available in the simulated environment used by the Plutus playground and by Plutus tests.
+Note that the :hsobj:`Wallet.Emulator.Wallet.walletPubKey` function and the :hsobj:`Wallet.Emulator.Wallet.Wallet` type are only available in the simulated environment used by the Plutus playground and by Plutus tests.
 A real Plutus app would use the metadata server or a custom lookup function for such conversions.

 Locking the funds